Pros and Cons of Grandparents Moving Closer to Grandchildren

-There are both benefits and challenges to living close to your grandchildren.
-Before you decide to move closer, you need to consider more than just the desire for increased time with your family.
-We’re here to help you think it all through—including what you need to know to make it work if you decide to make the move.
+There are real benefits and real challenges to living close to your grandchildren.
+Before you decide, you need to consider more than just the desire for more time with your family.
+We're here to help you think it all through—including what you need to know to make it work if you decide to go.

 The Joy of Grandparents Living Near Grandchildren

 There's no denying the joy that comes from being physically close to our grandchildren.
-The appeal of popping over for impromptu visits and being there for important milestones is clear.
-Not to mention how fulfilling it is to be able to offer regular support to parents!
+The appeal of popping over for impromptu visits and being there for important milestones is real.
+Not to mention how fulfilling it is to offer regular support to parents.

 When grandparents live nearby, they often: